Zheng-Lu/Zheng-Lu.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently an undergraduate student studying Artificial Intelligence and Computer Science at the University of Edinburgh.
+I'm currently an undergraduate student studying Artificial Intelligence and Computer Science in the [School of Informatics](https://www.ed.ac.uk/informatics) at the [University of Edinburgh](https://www.ed.ac.uk/).

 A data-driven personal website
 ======